victorr-su/movies/client/src/components/MovieTrailers/README.md

 • The user can then rate the movie trailer on a scale of 1-5 and it's saved in the db

+• If there are no movie trailers for your given movie, and error message will pop up saying that there are no movie trailers

+• If there is no search term, you will also get an error message

-Eg. Searching '12 Angry Men' will show a link for the user to click on, which will lead them to the movie trailer
+Eg. Searching '12 Angry Men' or 'Leonard Part 6' will show a link for the user to click on, which will lead them to the movie trailer